 Alternative and Augmentative Communication

-Licensed specialists serving Lane County districts wrote this document, and all of the Special Education directors are signatories.
-[Note: pending, as above.]
+Licensed specialists serving Lane County districts wrote this document, and all but one of the Special Education directors are signatories.
+(The mechanics are pending.)
 We describe a unified approach to Assistive Technology (AT) and Augmentative and Alternative Communication (AAC) based on best practices adopted in common.

 Some of these constraints are specific enough to districts that they can be unfamiliar to people in other venues.
 In the authors’ districts, AT/AAC specialists enjoy an easy camaraderie.
 While we talk often about our procedures and write coordinating documents, we have not previously written about the material with which we are mutually well familiar.
 In the interest of extending that partnership to the broader community of our colleagues, it is important now to make our shared approach explicit.
 The better that our districts and the local agencies understand each other, the more consistent our service will be to our clients and students.

 Agencies are sometimes unfamiliar with the laws regulating school districts when they are not bound by similar constraints; in other words, exposure to the districts’ policies and procedures is not routine.
 In that context, agencies sometimes make decisions about a student’s equipment without accounting for the districts’ gatekeeping obligations.
 When that equipment is not automatically adopted into the classroom, unnecessary conflict can damage the relationship between districts and families.
 Improving the access to information about the districts’ responsibilities should promote informed decisions, and avoid some of these unpleasant situations.
 Similarly, we would appreciate reciprocal information that would help us to accommodate the constraints binding other types of agencies.

 All of us want to minimize these risks while optimizing appropriate tool selection; with that goal in mind, the districts have created this description of their unified approach.